 Is Delta-8 Legal in All 50 States?

 Connecticut updated state CBD laws to match the federal definitions and officially legalize hemp and CBD in the state.
-Because the state’s definition for hemp exactly matches the federal definition, it covers all cannabinoids, isomers, and other hemp components, living and nonliving.
+Because the state’s definition for hemp exactly matches the federal definition, it originally covered all cannabinoids, isomers, and other hemp components, living and nonliving.

-The state has also updated it’s Controlled Substances Act to exclude “industrial hemp, as defined in 7 USC 5940,” thus removing Delta-8-THC from it’s controlled substances list.
+The state also updated it’s Controlled Substances Act to exclude “industrial hemp, as defined in 7 USC 5940,” thus removing Delta-8-THC from it’s controlled substances list.
+Originally, this was enough to legalize Delta-8-THC derived from industrial hemp as a regular hemp product that could be bought and sold in stores and online.

 Here are some snippets from the state's legislation: